Volume of Solids of Revolution

-We mentioned before that way to think of this is like bundt cake.
+We mentioned before that one way to think of this is as a bundt cake.
 If we aren't happy with a thin slice, we can choose a thicker piece by making an initial slice and rotating the knife around the center to cut out a better sized portion.
 If we were to rotate all the way around once without cutting, we would form the entire cake, which is a full revolution of the solid cake.

 Draw the solid obtained by rotating the region bounded by y = x, y = 1, and the y-axis around the y-axis.

 As always, we'll start by drawing the area we are going to make the volume with: